yahoo/Oak/README.md

-# Oak
+4# Oak
 > Oak (Off-heap Allocated Keys) is a scalable, concurrent, in-memory Key Value (KV) map.

 OakMap is a concurrent Key-Value Map that may keep all keys and values off-heap.
 This enables working with bigger heap sizes than JVM's managed heap.
-OakMap implements an API similar to the industry standard Java8 ConcurrentNavigableMap API.
+OakMap implements the industry standard Java8 ConcurrentNavigableMap API.
 It provides strong (atomic) semantics for read, write, and read-modify-write, as well as (non-atomic) range query (scan) operations, both forward and backward.
 OakMap is optimized for big keys and values, in particular, for incremental maintenance of objects (update in-place).
 It is faster and scales better with additional CPU cores than the popular Java ConcurrentNavigableMap [ConcurrentSkipListMap](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/ConcurrentSkipListMap.html).